mitkrieg/mitkrieg/README.md

 ### Hello 👋

-Mitch Krieger is a New York City based creative data scientist, machine learning engineer and design thinker with experience in python, statistical analysis, machine learning, and time series analysis.
-With a background in math education and non-profit management, Mitch uses data storytelling and machine learning to help make numbers, data, and abstract ideas make sense to people and organizations so that they can make informed data-driven decisions, automate processes, and make predictions.
+I am a Data Scientist based in New York City with a passion for collaborating with business partners to design machine-learning models and AI-driven solutions that enhance product offerings and empower data-driven decision-making.

+What sets me apart is my dual expertise in data science and education.
+Before transitioning into tech, I was an interdisciplinary teacher, education administrator, and designer with a focus on reimagining mathematics education.
+My background in educational technology and curriculum development has given me a unique skill set: the ability to craft compelling data stories that resonate with both technical and non-technical stakeholders.
+I bridge the gap between data and decision-makers, ensuring that everyone—from C-suite executives to frontline teams—can harness the power of data in their work.
+Whether I’m optimizing an industry classification model, conducting academic research to guide model development, designing interactive tools for client management, or presenting at a conference, my focus is always on creating data solutions that are both impactful and understandable.
 I currently work for [Middesk](http://middesk.com) as a Data Scientist helping to build/manage machine learning modlels, business analytics and data investigations for Middesk's business identity platform.
 Formerly I worked at [BlockFi](http://blockfi.com/) leveraging cryptocurrency data across the finance, compliance, fraud, and client services verticals.

-Before becoming a data scientist I worked in education as a teacher, non-profit leader and mentor at institutions such as New York Univeristy, L!FE Leaders Inc and CITYterm at the Masters School.
+Let’s connect if you’re interested in the intersection of data science, machine learning / AI, education, and business strategy!

 ## Highlighted Projects